Strawberry Rhubarb Crisp is a delightfully sweet and tart dessert that takes just a few minutes to get into the oven.

 - Combine the fresh strawberries, rhubarb, sugar, cornstarch, vanilla and cardamom in a bowl and stir very well to combine.
 Spread evenly in your baking dish.

-- In a clean bowl, combine the oats, flour, brown sugar, almonds, cinnamon, salt and butter.
-Use a pastry cutter to cut the butter into the dry ingredients until it is well combined and crumbly.
+- In a clean bowl, whisk together the oats, flour, light brown sugar, nuts, cinnamon and salt.
+Stir in the butter until well combined.

-- Spread crisp evenly over the fruit mixture.
+- Sprinkle the crisp evenly over the strawberry and rhubarb mixture.

 - Bake for about 50 minutes until the fruit is very bubbly and the crisp is browning.